 The continuous positive airway pressure devices market size was exhibited at USD 2.15 billion in 2024 and is projected to hit around USD 3.66 billion by 2034, growing at a CAGR of 5.46% during the forecast period 2024 to 2034.
+The continuous positive airway pressure devices market expansion is driven by globally rising incidences of sleep apnea and respiratory disorders, continuous advancements in CPAP technologies and increased healthcare expenditure.

 The Continuous Positive Airway Pressure (CPAP) devices market has emerged as a cornerstone of the respiratory care industry, particularly in the management of sleep-related breathing disorders such as obstructive sleep apnea (OSA).
 CPAP devices function by delivering a steady stream of pressurized air through a mask, preventing airway collapse during sleep and thereby maintaining proper airflow.
 With increasing awareness, improved diagnostics, and rising disease prevalence, CPAP therapy has become the gold standard for non-invasive treatment of OSA.